ReDI-School/intermediate-java/git-github-integration-intellij/index.md

 * Look in the changes log
 * More java if we have time 🤩

-## Recap & Homework check
+## Recap & Assignment check
-Let's look into the homework from lesson 2
+Let's look into the assignment from lesson 2

 ## Version Control
 Version control is like a savings program for your project.